DMA-digital-for-business/wordpress-cognito-login/README.md

 - "**Web Authentication Base**" - Base URL for the Cognito authentication endpoint associated with the Learning Pool
 - "**OAuth Scopes**" - OAuth scopes to use.
 Only 'openid' is required

+- "**Force Auth**" - Indicates whether the identity broker requires authentication or, if already logged in, maintains the session.  ("true" | "false")

 ## Plugin Settings
 - "**Homepage**" - A URL to redirect users to once they have successfully logged in.
 Leave empty